peckishrine/aic8800_windows_drivers/README.md

 ## Official Datasheets

-The datasheets below are courtesy of AIC Semiconductor and publicly available on search engines like DuckDuckGo.
+The datasheets below are courtesy of AIC Semiconductor and publicly available on search engines like DuckDuckGo and Bing.

 | Datasheet                          | Datasheet                                      | Datasheet                                      |
 |------------------------------------|------------------------------------------------|------------------------------------------------|